-Note: This is the ninth essay in a series on conscience in healthcare, by Jonathan Imbody, Vice President for Government Relations for the Christian Medical Association and Director of Freedom2Care.
+Editor's Note: This is the ninth essay in a series on conscience in healthcare, by Freedom2Care Director Jonathan Imbody.
+For the other essays, click "ConscienceEssay" on Topics at left.

 In their view, conscience protections essentially function as an instrument of class warfare, a bourgeois oppression of the proletariat.
 A tool by which wealthy, selfish physicians dominate their poor, powerless patients.

 Emanuel and Stahl demand that physicians cast aside their self-centered concerns and bend to the will of the patient (especially when the patient demands a morally controversial procedure or prescription).

 Since conscience objections in healthcare most commonly arise over pro-life issues, of course, the goal appears to be coercing into conformity all physicians who resist the authors' ideological tilt.

 Emanuel and Stahl decree that upon entering the profession, physicians sacrifice conscience and individual medical judgement and "become obligated to provide, perform, and refer patients for interventions according to the standards of the profession (emphasis added)."